Takashiidobe/notes/src/books/designing-data-intensive-applications/storage-and-retrieval.md

 As well, this scheme lends itself well to Run-Length Encoding and opens itself up to compression opportunities.

-Let\'s take a look at our `product_sk` and make a bitmap of it instead.
+Let's take a look at our `product_sk` and make a bitmap of it instead.

 ```py
 product_sks = [69, 69, 74]